 Joel and Michael met with pediatric neurosurgeon Tomoko Tanaka, MD, to discuss the plan for surgery.
-Cora was suffering from hydrocephalus — a buildup of fluid in her brain — so Tanaka’s first move would be to drain the fluid and reduce the pressure in Cora’s skull.
-Then, she would analyze the tumor and remove as much of it as she safely could.
-Later, the tumor would be biopsied to determine whether it was cancerous.
+Cora was suffering from hydrocephalus — a buildup of fluid in her brain that could cause physical and cognitive issues over the long term — so Tanaka’s first move would be to drain the fluid and reduce the pressure in Cora’s skull.
+Then, she would analyze the tumor, removing as much of it as she safely could, and biopsy it to determine whether it was cancerous.

-Joel and Michael also met with an oncologist to prepare for a potential cancer diagnosis.
-Meanwhile, Cora and her younger sister, Chloe, spoke with Child Life specialist Amber Lashley to learn about the situation in kid-friendly terms.
+Joel and Michael also met with MU Health Care’s oncology team to prepare for a potential cancer diagnosis.
+Meanwhile, Cora and her younger sister, Chloe, spoke with a child life specialist to learn about the situation in kid-friendly terms.

 By now, it was late on a Friday afternoon.
 Cora’s surgery was scheduled for Tuesday morning.

 “It was Father’s Day weekend, so we went home and tried our best to celebrate the holiday and be happy,” Michael said.
 “But we didn’t know if it was going to be our last weekend with Cora.”

 The brain stem is responsible for regulating heart rate, breathing, motor skills, emotions and more.
 Disrupting this area during surgery could have major implications.

 “We can closely monitor the patient’s facial nerve and swallowing during this type of surgery,” Tanaka said.
 “But there is no way to know about everything else until after he or she wakes up and is examined.”